kuanrcl/mysql-migration/lab6/README.md

 ### Task 3: Execute Query 3

-Query 3: Give me the number of bookings that Neil Armstrong and Buzz Aldrin made for a price of > $400.00
+Query 3: Find the number of bookings that Neil Armstrong and Buzz Aldrin made for a price of > $400.00

 ```
 mysqlsh --user=admin --password=**PASSWORD** --host=<mysql_private_ip_address> --port=3306 --sql